mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 #### 3. Fine-tuning method (regularization images cannot be used)

 The captions are collected in a metadata file in advance.
 It supports functions such as managing tags and captions separately.
-(Although it is called the fine-tuning method, it can also be used for non-fine-tuning.)

 We have the training images in the `data_path/pokemon_blip/train` as